eliyahuri/Ex1/readme.md

 This is my solution to Assignment 1 in the Java course at Ariel University.
 The goal was to create a number formatting converter and calculator for bases 2 to 16.

-The project uses Maven for JUnit integration, as I faced issues running tests without it.
+The project uses Maven for JUnit integration, as I faced issues running tests in intelij without it. (and even then i couldn't use intelij to run junit so i used vscode)

 Below is a gif showcasing my battle with JUnit: